Ukraine bonds sink into distress, Russia drops as tensions mount | Business

 "Ukraine has probably lost market access, and this could complicate financing plans this year, if sustained," said Stuart Culverhouse at Tellimer.
 Last month the head of Ukraine's debt management department told Reuters the country was hoping to wait out the current tensions.
 It will need money at some point though with a $1 billion refinancing deadline in September.

-Russian longer-dated dollar bonds also felt the pain.
-Refinitiv data showed the 2043 bond tumbling more than 5 cents at one point and again many of the bonds hit their lowest since 2020's pandemic rout.
+Russian sovereign bonds also felt the pain.
+Yields on Russia's 10-year benchmark OFZ government bonds hit their highest since April 2016 at 9.5%.
+Refinitiv data also showed the country's 2043-maturing dollar-denominated bond tumbling more than 5 cents at one point and again many of the bonds hit their lowest since 2020's pandemic rout.
 Russian spreads over U.S. Treasuries widened as far as 238 bps on the day which left them 71 bps up this year.
 The moves were then pruned slightly after German newspaper Handelsblatt reported that Western governments had taken the option of cutting Russian banks off from the crucial Swift global payment system off the table.

-Five-year credit default swaps (CDS) for both countries rose again too, with Ukraine CDS up 76 basis points from Friday close to hit 918 bps, data from IHS Markit showed.
+The rouble also edged higher on that speculation, but 5-year credit default swaps (CDS) for both countries rose again, too.
+Ukraine's CDS which investors use to hedge their risk were up 76 basis points from Friday close at 918 bps, data from IHS Markit showed.
 Russia's jumped by 34 bps to 215 bps.
 Veteran Ukraine and Russia watcher at BlueBay Asset Management Tim Ash called it a "strange day" when markets had suddenly woken up to the risks of the situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)